partiql/partiql-lang-kotlin/docs/user/AggFunc.md

 # Aggregate Function
-Aggregate function outputs a single result value from a collection of input values.
+Aggregate functions output a single result value from a collection of input values.

 Unlike SQL, `GROUP BY` is not required to use the aggregate function.

-Unless otherwise specified, aggregate function will skip `NULL` and `MISSING`
+Unless otherwise specified, aggregate functions will skip `NULL` and `MISSING`

 ## AVG